Art Therapy: How It Works, the Benefits, How to Start

 Racquel’s easy challenge

-Go to the art museum and look at some all of the different things in there.
+Go to the art museum and look at all of the different things in there.
 You don’t have to go there with answers and knowledge in your head.
 Go there together with your child and say, “Let’s go look and see what we like.
 And if you find one thing that you like, then talk about why you like it.”
 It is that simple to do.
 There’s no need to feel intimidated by art or to feel intimidated by how you choose to bring that into your child’s life.

 Links mentioned in this episode: